 Required Basic-Level Training Courses

-These courses can be taken in any order, G-104, which should be taken after you have completed the majority of the other work in this journal.
+These courses can be taken in any order, except for G-104S, which should be taken after you have completed the majority of the other work in this journal.
+After reviewing G-104S, meet with your supervisor to go over the case studies.

 Fuel Cycle Processes/Directed Self-Study (F-201 or F-201S)

+G-104S course here: http://papaya.nrc.gov/G-104/home.htm

+G-105 Conducting Reactor Inspections

-H-100, Site Access raining
+H-100S, Site Access Training Self-Study Course

-Ethics Training -Web-based as part of Individual Study Guide (SG)
+Ethics Training for New NRC Employees -Web-based as part of Individual Study Guide (SG) 2

-Allegations Training - Web-based as part of SG-
+Allegations Process Training - Web-based as part of SG-3

-MCA-101DC, Intro to Nuclear Materials Control an Accountability (Required for MC&A inspectors only)
+MCA-101DC, Intro to Nuclear Materials Control an Accountability (Required for Material Control and Accountability (MC&A) inspectors only)

 MCA-104DB, Introduction to Measurement Programs (Required for MC&A inspectors only)